Fidget-Cube/fidget-homepage/posts/javascript_is_a_joke.md

-# Javascript is a Joke
+# JavaScript is a Joke

 He did it!
 He said the line!

 (this is not a serious blog post if you couldn't tell, adult language ahead)

 So anyway, it's a month in at my new job at Semgrep.
-Really fun so far (but don't tell them that).
+Really fun so far.
 I get to research new CVEs that come out in open source software, which means I get to see all the new major disasters firsthand.
 On rare occasions you get to see the sophisticated new hacks against major libraries or whatever, but most of it is just access mismanagement, "isadmin" cookies, awful vuln descriptions and, as you may have guessed, JavaScript acting as the one thing standing between humanity and a prosperous world society.
 I'm not here to write a cool, detailed description of a CTF challenge solution or sophisticated hack.
 No, today is all just complaints.

 At some point I will do a post outlining some of the most god-awful CVE disclosures I have had the privilege to discover, but we'll save that for later.
 I have faith in the security research community bringing us quality content to laugh at in the coming months.